-Lecture and laboratory activities integrate science concepts recorded in the journals of Lewis & Clark with current science topics in popular culture.
+Lecture and laboratory activities integrate science concepts recorded in the journals of Lewis and Clark with current science topics in popular culture.
 Emphasis on critical thinking and collaborative scientific investigation.
 Topics include biochemistry, genetics, and zoology.
-Meets the science requirement for the AAOT degree.
-Prerequisite: Pass ASC-200 or instructor consent.
+Prerequisite: Pass ASC-200 or instructor consent